misterfish/stick/README.md

 	// --- /header

 		map, join, split,
-	} from 'stick'
+	} from 'stick-js'

+	const double = x => x * 2
-    // --- `a | b` is simply an equivalent way of writing `b (a)` const double = x => x * 2

-	3 | double // 6
+    // --- `a | b` is simply an equivalent way of writing `b (a)` 3 | double // 6
 	double (3) // 6

-	// --- what if I really want to do bitwise math?
+	// --- what if I really want to do bitwise math? ... see below.
-	// --- see below.
-    // --- it becomes interesting when `b` is curried.
-	// --- this would be a good time to read XXX if you're not familiar with curried functions.

 	const multiply = x => y => x * y